pjotrs-osnovskis/movie-app-ms2/README.md

 ### !!!!!

-This search returned some relevant vidoes https://www.youtube.com/results?search_query=html+parameters+javascript And I watched this one and it should explain how to get the parameters from a URL https://www.youtube.com/watch?v=j3-LV3XxhVg&ab_channel=ProcureEminence
+This search returned some relevant videos https://www.youtube.com/results?search_query=html+parameters+javascript And I watched this one and it should explain how to get the parameters from a URL https://www.youtube.com/watch?v=j3-LV3XxhVg&ab_channel=ProcureEminence
 You just need to then figure out how to apply the parameter value to your search box on index.html